 Renting or permitting usage of any property for a temporary purpose like conduct of a marriage or any other social function would also be taxable.

-Service Tax is only mandatorily liable to be paid if the total value of services provided by the service provider exceds the threshold limit of Rs.
+- Service Tax is only mandatorily liable to be paid if the total value of services provided by the service provider exceeds the threshold limit of Rs.
 10 Lakhs p.a.
 If the total value of all services provided by the service provider is less than Rs.
 10 Lakhs p.a., he is not mandatorily liable to pay service tax.
+(Recommended Read: Service Tax Exemption below Rs.
+10 Lakhs)

 Computation of Service Tax on Rent